phelipeavila/verademo-python/DEMO_NOTES.md

 Build the app:

-	cd app
-	mvn clean package
+	zip -r verademo-python.zip app verademo-python *.py requirements.txt

-The `app/target/verademo.war` file is the built app.
-This is the file to be used for scanning.
+The verademo-python.zip file is the file to upload for scanning.
 Either upload this file to the Veracode platform for a Policy/Sandbox scan, or use it with the Veracode Pipeline scan.

 ## SCA scanning